 What kind of tomatoes to use?

-For a panzanella salad full of flavour, wine ripened, sun-kissed tomatoes are needed.
+For a panzanella salad full of flavour, vine-ripened, sun-kissed tomatoes are needed.
 Forget about red tennis balls called tomatoes from the supermarket.
 They are tasteless and have hardly any juices in them.
 If buying from the shops, get tomatoes on the vine.
 Cherry tomatoes can be used, too.

 The best tomatoes are those freshly picked from your garden if you have one.
 I grow many heirloom tomatoes in different colours every summer: Mortgage Lifter, Ox Hearth, Black Russian, large yellow truss, and many other varieties.
 And lots of basil plants in between, of course.